Tahoma High School Golden Bear Classic

 Top:

-I used to have a really long paradigm but realized that I'm still trying to sort out my thoughts on what good debate looks like and should be---the rest of this paradigm is just a list of my thoughts and habits so far:
+I'm still trying to sort out my takes on debate broadly.
+The rest of this paradigm is a list of my thoughts so far:

 Non-negotiables:

 - I will try to flow to the best of my ability.
-Emphasis, bumper stickers, and pen time are good; full speed analytics and long paragraphs are not
+Numbering, distinct tags, and pen time are great; full speed analytics, long paragraphs, and lawn mower spreading are not

 Argument biases: